No Bake Peanut Butter Trail Mix Bars with Cheerios

 Recipe Tips & Modifications

 - I used quick cooking oats and did not test with old fashioned.
-You may need a higher proportion of syrup or peanut butter if you use old fashioned oats.ย
+You may need a higher proportion of syrup or peanut butter if you use old-fashioned oats, since they are thicker.

-From start to finish you can make these in just over an hour, allowing time for these trail mix granola bars to set.
+From start to finish you can make these cheerio cereal bars in just over an hour, allowing time for these trail mix granola bars to set.

 - 3/4 cup peanut butter or nut butter